 audiences.
 They want you to get to the point and they want you to deliver that message in a way that is concise, that is easy to grab and run with.
 Think about how you can boil down your major points into something concise.

 - Openness.
-This is that ability to be open to anything that happens in the room.
+This is the ability to be open to anything that happens in the room.
 As you think about those people that you respect, think about people that you believe have executive presence and you’ve seen them demonstrate it over and over again, they probably have a sense of openness.
 They’re open to other people, to differing opinions, but also to differing styles of communication and thought.

 Watch The Webinar